 Who am I?

 My name is Eric Montgomery and I am the proud great nephew of the men you have met on my opening page and a devoted friend to the veterans I've met throughout my life.
 I've always had a fascination with the second world war much in part due to the advancements made in technology.
 As an engineer, I can appreciate the design and development of the means to defeat our enemies and the monumental effort required to arm 14 million soldiers, sailors, and airmen.
 Although we are at war today, few of our families have been effected by it.
-During WWII everyone, young and old alike were effected in some way.
+During WWII everyone, young, and old alike were effected in some way.
 Imagine yourself today walking to the grocery store with a book of ration stamps in your hands and 3 gallons a week of gasoline in your tank.
 Indeed, we are so blessed, to live our lives basking in the freedoms we enjoy today, even in this time of war.
 These freedoms were preserved by what President Roosevelt described as the "American' peoples righteous might that will win through to absolute victory".
 He professed within his declaration of war on December 8, 1941; "With confidence in our armed forces, with the un-bounding determination of our people, we will gain the evitable triumph, so help us God."
-If only our politicians of today could stand up in front of a microphone and say those words our troubles at home and abroad would soon be over.

 When I was a kid, the Vietnam War was raging in South East Asia.
 Every night my father would watch Walter Cronkite give the latest facts and figures of the war.
 Cronkite always lead in with the body count, much what it was like for our generation a few years ago.
-Now, you barely hear a whimper despite the escalation in brave men and women loosing their lives.
 In the evening, I would listen to a transistor radio given to me by my grand father.
 Tucked under my pillow each night, late night talk shows would discuss the goings on in Vietnam.
 I would continue listening to radio until long after these soldiers were brought back home.
 Current events were always my strong suit in school as I grew up with Pittsburgh radio personalities of Perry Marshall and John Cigna of KDKA.
 At times it seemed to me that I was the only one who cared what was happening around us.